-Osteoporosis is a progressive metabolic bone disease that decreases bone density (with deterioration of bone structure.
-Skeletal weakness leads to fractures with minor or inapparent trauma, particularly in the thoracic and lumbar spine, wrist, and hip.
+Osteoporosis also called as porous bone is a disease characterized by low bone mass and structural deterioration of bone tissue, leading to bone fragility and an increased risk of fractures of the hip, spine, and wrist.
+This Skeletal weakness leads to fractures with minor or inapparent trauma, particularly in the thoracic and spine, wrist, and hip.
 It is also called degenerative disease or degenerative arthritis.
-Prevention and treatment involve risk factor modification, calcium and vitamin D supplements, exercises to maximize bone and muscle strength, improve balance, and minimize the risk of falls, and drug therapy to preserve bone mass or stimulate new bone formation.
+Prevention and treatment involve risk factor modification, calcium and vitamin D supplements, exercises to maximize bone and muscle strength and drug therapy to maintain bone mass or stimulate new bone formation.

 - Track 1-1 Genetics of Osteoporosis

-- Track 5-5 Novel Treatment and techniques for Osteoporosis
+- Track 6-6 Novel Treatments and management of Osteoporosis